exercism/go/exercises/concept/party-robot/.docs/instructions.md

 ## 3. Give directions

 Implement the `AssignTable` function to give directions.
+It should accept 5 parameters.

+- The name of the new guest to greet (`string`)
+- The table number (`int`)
+- The name of the seatmate (`string`)
+- The direction where to find the table (`string`)
+- The distance to the table (`float64`)

+The exact result format can be seen in the example below.

 The robot provides the table number in a 3 digits format.
 If the number is less than 3 digits it gets extra leading zeroes to become 3 digits (eg. 3 becomes 003).
-The robot mentions too the distance of the table with but only with a precision that's limited to 1 digit.
+The robot also mentions the distance of the table.
+Fortunately only with a precision that's limited to 1 digit.

 ```go
 AssignTable("Christiane", 27, "Frank", "on the left", 23.7834298)